Bessie: The Iconic Paver from Cars

 Who is Bessie in Cars?

-- Type : asphalt paver / surfacing machine
+- Type: paver / asphalt laying machine

-- Function : road construction and repair
+- Function: road construction and repair

-- First appearance : Cars (2006)
+- First appearance: Cars (2006)

-Bessie's role in the Cars story
+Bessie's role in the story of Cars

-The tool of sanction
+The tool of punishment

-A catalyst for transformation
+A trigger for transformation

 The symbolism of Bessie